PavloVlasiuk/SelfAssessment/Skills/NodeJS.md

   - Availability: 👂 heard
   - Flexibility
 - Data access
-  - Data access layer: 👂 heard
+  - Data access layer: 🖐️ used
-  - Repository: 👂 heard
+  - Repository: 🖐️ used
   - Active record: 👂 heard
   - Query builder
-  - Object-Relational Mapping
+  - Object-Relational Mapping: 🖐️ used
 - Error handling and debugging
-  - Error: 🎓 known
+  - Error: 🖐️ used
   - error.cause: 🎓 known
-  - error.code: 🎓 known
+  - error.code: 🖐️ used
-  - error.message: 🎓 known
+  - error.message: 🖐️ used
   - error.stack: 🎓 known
   - How to avoid mixins: 👂 heard
   - Error.captureStackTrace: 🎓 known
-  - Uncaught exceptions: 🎓 known
+  - Uncaught exceptions: 🖐️ used
   - Heap dump
   - Debugging tools: 🖐️ used
   - Flame graph